A brothel madam has returned to a Fife court as prosecutors attempt to seize up to £250,000 of her takings.

 Chin Chih Chang, 54, ran a vice den from a luxury waterfront apartment in Kirkcaldy.

-She was convicted and ordered to do work in the community in May last year and was back in the town’s court yesterday, ahead of a confiscation hearing in December.
+She was convicted and ordered to do work in the community in May last year and was back in the town’s court on Friday, ahead of a confiscation hearing in December.

 During her trial, the court heard customers came and went from the brothel Chang kept in Lord Gambier Wharf for more than a year up to May 2017.

 One told how he received a “Brucie bonus” following a back rub, while another spoke of being offered the “girlfriend service” or a “naked massage”.

 Chang sold sex for £80 to £110 at a time in the flat or in clients’ homes, through adverts placed on the Gumtree website under the name of Sophia.